-More versatile than most other baked goods, quick breads give you greater freedom to add ingredients (like nuts and dried fruit) and make substitutions.
+More versatile than most other baked goods, quick breads give you greater freedom to add ingredients (like nuts and dried fruit) and make ingredient substitutions.

 If you're adding dried fruit, try soaking it first.
 This will moisten the fruit, make it tender and juicy, and also preserve the bread's moisture.

 - To soak dried fruit, place it in a heatproof bowl and pour over just enough boiling water to cover.
-Let it soak about 15 minutes, then drain and add to the finished batter.
+Let it soak about 15 minutes, then drain and add to the batter.